 The ‘happy ending’ reserved for Sloane – the happiest of the three – is her acknowledgement and gratitude that she has a husband who she wants “above all others, and he wants her above all else”.
 I would agree, this sounds like a worthy achievement.
 But her case fails to convince, and comes across more as a tacked-on, self-protective resignation, since we have just learnt that her one – unfulfilled – desire was for her wonderful husband to do the dishes without her asking, while she has been having sex with multiple men, of his choosing, and without much enjoyment, to fulfil his desires for the past decade.

 I, for one, no longer find it revelatory to read about women giving up on their own desires in order to accommodate those of their men, or even their children.
 I am ready to hear the stories of the ‘bullish’ women, the ones who live up to their own desires, or at least display some sort of agency.
-In disregarding them with the masculine epithet ‘bullish’ and throwing them on the rubbish heap with men unfairly dumbed down to orgasm-chasers, Taddeo risks entrenching the long-lasting stereotypes of the status quo.
+In disregarding them with the masculine epithet ‘bullish’ and throwing them on the rubbish heap with men unfairly reduced to orgasm-chasers, Taddeo risks entrenching the long-lasting stereotypes of the status quo.

 As a parting note, I would like to suggest a book that tries to address the difficult questions surrounding desire and power more deliberately.
 Katherine Angel’s philosophical memoir Unmastered asks: “What is it to define, or even to know, our desires – to identify which are our own, and which result from a kind of porousness?”
 Angel references Susan Sontag to explain ‘porousness’ as the soaking-up of other people’s desires, to the point at which you are no longer able to identify whether they started as yours or theirs.
 How can we distinguish, given the murky nature of human relationships, someone else’s wants from our own?
 Should we?
 Three Women side-steps these thorny questions by focusing on women who are not only unable to pursue their own wants, but often fail to identify them.
 We sense their inkling that something about their situations doesn’t feel quite right, and that perhaps, ‘thinking clearly’ they might act differently.
 But at no point in Taddeo’s work is there a genuine interrogation of what might happen were these women to think clearly, and act bullishly, for once.